The Global Economic Impacts of Coronavirus (COVID-19)

 What sectors will be the most affected?

 At the sectoral level, it’s obvious that among the most affected ones will be tourism and travel-related industries.
 The vast majority of countries have closed their borders, or they are at least closed for people coming from the virus’s most affected countries.
 The European Union’s industry chief estimates €1 billion losses per month in the tourism sector due to the virus’s impact.
 People all around the world are canceling their holidays and trips, even the ones planned for summer.
 Therefore, the airline industry is expected to fall for the first time in more than a decade.
-International Air Transport Association (IATA) the trade body for the global airline industry, expects falling passenger demand to result in $29 billion in lost revenues this year alone.
 Due to countless canceled flights, insurance companies are also suffering losses.

 Another industry branch that is already suffering great losses is restaurants and entertainment.
 Due to the fact that now the majority of countries are in ‘state of alarm’ restaurants, bars, clubs, cafes, mass entertainment venues, such as concert halls and museums are closed, or their working hours are limited.
 Also, ever since World War II, there has been no situation that has literally stopped the sports events as COVID-19 has.
 The NBA season is paused, as well as the Champions League, and even though Japan assures the public that they are doing everything necessary to provide all the needed conditions for the Olympic games, they are still questionable.